Labour movement - contemporary

-The collection holds the records of the Trades Union Congress, trade union press and labour history journals.
+The collection, housed at London Metropolitan University, holds the records of the Trades Union Congress, trade union press and labour history journals.

 A twice-yearly publication concerned with all aspects of current historical research into the life and work of communists and communist parties across the world.